 Apply UiO:Life Science for support for internationalization, trainee positions in the life science industry, conferences and other events.
-The application deadline is 1st of June 2017 for all the calls.
+The application deadline was 1st of June 2017 for all the calls.

 There appears to be no end to the health benefits of the much-lauded antioxidants.
 Now it seems that they can also play a role in whether implants inserted into the body end up being a success or the cause of complications.